 Hormones Involved in Acne

 • Androgens: Androgens are a group of male sex hormones, including testosterone, which are present in both males and females.
 In the context of acne, androgens are crucial.
 They stimulate the sebaceous glands to produce sebum, the skin’s natural oil.
-Elevated levels of androgens can result in excess sebum production, contributing to acne development.
+Improved levels of androgens can result in excess sebum production, contributing to acne development.

 • Estrogens: In contrast to androgens, estrogen is a female sex hormone.
 Estrogen helps regulate sebum production.
 Fluctuations in estrogen levels can influence acne, particularly in females.
 For example, some women may experience acne breakouts during their menstrual cycle when estrogen levels fluctuate.